ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 #   Policy {#policy}

-DMARC policies are published by Domain Owners and applied by Mail Receivers.
+_Tickets 75, 85 and 108_

-_Tickets 75 and 85_
+DMARC policies are published by Domain Owners and PSOs and can be used by Mail Receivers to inform their message handling decisions.

-A Domain Owner advertises DMARC participation of one or more of its domains by adding a DNS TXT record (described in (#dmarc-policy-record)) to those domains.
-In doing so, Domain Owners indicate their severity of concern regarding failed authentication for email messages making use of their domain in the RFC5322.From header field as well as the provision of feedback about those messages.
+A Domain Owner or PSO advertises DMARC participation of one or more of its domains by adding a DNS TXT record (described in (#dmarc-policy-record)) to those domains.
+In doing so, Domain Owners and PSOs indicate their severity of concern regarding failed authentication for email messages making use of their domain in the RFC5322.From header field as well as the provision of feedback about those messages.
 Mail Receivers in turn can take into account the Domain Owner's severity of concern when making handling decisions about email messages that fail DMARC authentication checks.

-A Domain Owner may choose not to participate in DMARC evaluation by Mail Receivers.
+A Domain Owner or PSO may choose not to participate in DMARC evaluation by Mail Receivers.
 In this case, the Domain Owner simply declines to advertise participation in those schemes.
 For example, if the results of path authorization checks ought not be considered as part